mariamkhmahran/nasdaq/README.md

 ## Deployment

-The app was deployed and hosted on github pages. you can view the live version [here](https://mariamkhmahran.github.io/nasdaq/).
+The app was deployed and hosted on Github pages. you can view the live version [here](https://mariamkhmahran.github.io/nasdaq/).

 ## Development Setup

-To run the appp locally for development follow the next steps:
+To run the app locally for development follow the next steps:

 1. Clone the repository.
 2. Change your directory to **nasdaq** by running `cd nasdaq`